Sikandar Bagh: Stormed in Indian Rebellion

 Those killed or wounded during the assault included 9 officers and 90 men of the 93rd Highlanders, and 3 officers and 69 men from the 4th Punjabi Infantry.

 Diagram of assault

 Key: (1) Position of 18-pounder guns; (2) Breach made in wall; (3) Gateway; (4) Bastion stormed from inside by 4th.
-Punjab Infantry Regt., cutting off enemy's retreat; (5) Centre pavilion with verandah; (6) One-storied building overlooking whole garden with own courtyard behind; (7) East bastion, exploded, killing Lt.
+Punjab Infantry Regt., cutting off enemy's retreat; (5) Centre pavilion with verandah; (6) Two-storied building overlooking whole garden with own courtyard behind; (7) East bastion, exploded, killing Lt.
 Paul, in command of 4th P.I.; (8) Spot occupied by Sir Colin Campbell, C-in-C, and Staff from 18 to 22 November.

 Aftermath

 After the fighting, the British and loyal native Punjab Infantry dead were buried in a deep trench.
 Later elephants were used to drag the corpses of the mutineers out of the Sikandar Bagh, where they were slightly covered over in a ditch which they themselves had recently dug outside the north wall in order to strengthen the defences.

 The 4th Punjab Infantry remained quartered in the Sikandar Bagh until Lucknow was evacuated by the British 11 days later on 27 November, while the Commander-in-Chief and his staff occupied a site to the west of the gate, under the south wall, from 18 to 22 November.

 In early 1858 Felice Beato photographed the Sikandar Bagh, showing skeletal remains strewn across the grounds of the interior.
 These were apparently disinterred or rearranged to heighten the photograph's dramatic impact.